Portishead (band)

-Portishead's debut album, Dummy (1994), fused hip hop production with yearning vocals from Gibbons and an atmospheric, cinematic style reminiscent of spy film soundtracks.
-The album was met with commercial and critical acclaim, quickly becoming a landmark album in the emerging trip hop genre.
-However, the band disliked being associated with the term, and would consciously step away from that sound on later releases.
-Two other studio albums have been issued: Portishead in 1997 and Third in 2008, both of which received similar acclaim.
-In 1998, the band released a concert album, Roseland NYC Live.
+Portishead's debut album, Dummy (1994), fused hip-hop production with an atmospheric style reminiscent of spy film soundtracks and yearning vocals from Gibbons.
+It was met with critical acclaim and commercial success, becoming a landmark album in the emerging trip-hop genre.
+However, the band disliked being associated with the term.
+Their two other studio albums, Portishead (1997) and Third (2008), received similar acclaim.
+Portishead have also released the live album Roseland NYC Live (1998).

 History

-Dummy (1994)
+Formation and Dummy (1991–1995)

-Geoff Barrow and Beth Gibbons met during a coffee break at an Enterprise Allowance course in February 1991.
-That year they recorded their first song for the album, "It Could Be Sweet".
+Geoff Barrow and Beth Gibbons formed the band after meeting during a coffee break at an Enterprise Allowance course in Bristol in February 1991.
+Barrow knew an old local DJ Andy Smith who had a "brilliant record collection and had some soundtracks".
+He borrowed records off him all the time to sample tunes: he then used them as "straight up hip hop" loops for their own material.
+The band took their name from their "dreary home town" Portishead, situated some 8 mi to the west of Bristol.
+They soon recorded "It Could Be Sweet", their first song for their debut album.
 They then met Adrian Utley while they were recording at the Coach House Studios in Bristol, and Utley heard the first song Barrow and Gibbons had recorded, and began to exchange ideas on music.
 The resulting first album by Portishead, Dummy, was released in 1994.
 The cover features a still from the band's own short film To Kill a Dead Man.
-The credits indicate that at this juncture, Portishead was a duo of Geoff Barrow and Beth Gibbons.
-Adrian Utley, who co-produced the album with them (and who played on nine of the tracks and co-wrote eight), became an official band member shortly after its release.
+At this time, Portishead was a duo of Barrow and Gibbons.
+Utley (who co-produced the album, performed on nine of the songs, and co-wrote eight) became an official band member shortly after its release.

 Despite the band's aversion to press coverage, the album was successful in both Europe and the United States (where it sold more than 150,000 copies even before the band toured there).
 Dummy was positively described by the Melody Maker as "musique noire for a movie not yet made".
 Rolling Stone praised its music as "Gothic hip-hop".
 Dummy spawned three singles: "Numb", "Sour Times", and "Glory Box", and won the Mercury Music Prize in 1995.
 The success of the album saw the band nominated for Best British Newcomer at the 1995 Brit Awards.
-In 2003, the album was ranked number 419 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time.
+Dummy was ranked number 419 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time.
 The album is often considered one of the greatest trip hop albums to date and is a milestone in the definition of the genre.